 MHz - megahertz - A measure of frequency that equals 1 million cycles per second.
 The speeds for computer processors, buses, and interfaces are often measured in MHz.

-Mini PCI - A standard for integrated peripheral devices with an emphasis on communications such as modems and NICs.
-A Mini PCI card is a small external card that is functionally equivalent to a standard PCI expansion card.
+Mini PCI - A standard for integrated peripherals with an emphasis on communications such as such as modems and NICs.
+Mini PCI is a small card that is functionally equivalent to a standard PCI expansion card.